nuzulul/webpeerjs/README.md

 ## Bootstrapping

 When a new peer is created, it doesn't know the addresses of existing peers on the network.
 While manually entering peer addresses is possible, it's impractical.
-Another strategy is to use federated media, leveraging public protocols like [Torrent](https://github.com/nuzulul/signalingserver.js) to facilitate address exchange.
+WebPEER strategy is to use federated media, leveraging public protocols like [Torrent](https://github.com/nuzulul/signalingserver.js) to facilitate address exchange.
 Once the peer addresses are obtained, the peer can establish a direct browser-to-browser connection to the WebPEER Network.

+## Unstructured

+Browser-based peer-to-peer networks are known to have high churn rates, with peers frequently joining or leaving the network.
+Therefore, the WebPEER Network uses a simple, unstructured network.
+This simplicity offers the advantage of allowing the network to scale well.

 ## Security